pkel/cpr/README.md

 gym][openai-gym] environment.
 This enables easy access from Python-based policy learning tools to the protocol logic implemented in OCaml.

-The OCaml bits of the gym environment live in `ocaml/gym` and are compiled into a shared object `bridge.so` which can be loaded from Python.
-A python package living `python/gym` wraps the exposed OCaml interface into an OpenAI-compatible `gym.Env` class.
+The OCaml bits of the gym environment live in `simulator/gym` and are compiled into a shared object `cpr_gym_engine.so` which can be loaded from Python.
+A python package living `gym/cpr_gym` wraps the exposed OCaml interface into an OpenAI-compatible `gym.Env` class.

 [openai-gym]: https://gym.openai.com/